hardikkkgarg18/call-to-content/README.md

 # Call to Content

-Turn a raw sales/discovery-call transcript into a ready-to-post, founder-voiced LinkedIn draft — plus the structured customer intelligence behind it.
+Turn a raw sales/discovery-call transcript into a ready-to-post, founder-voiced Blog posts and linkedin posts plus the structured customer intelligence behind it.

-I built this to automate a real problem at my startup (Paygent): I do prospect calls all day, and turning them into content — insights, LinkedIn posts in the founder's voice — by hand after every call is slow, so it never happened.
+I built this to automate a real problem at my startup (Paygent): The Founder does prospect calls all day, and turning them into content — insights, LinkedIn posts in the founder's voice — by hand after every call is slow, so it never happened.
 This does it in one call.